 How to introduce a new cat into your household

 Introducing a newly adopted cat to other cats in your household requires patience, time, and careful planning.
 Cats are territorial animals, and the introduction process must be done gradually to minimize the risk of aggression, fighting, or stress.
-Below are some helpful tips to help ensure your new kitty has a smooth transition into their forever home.
+Below are some helpful tips to help ensure your new kitty has a smooth transition into their forever home as well as an example timeline for the first two weeks.

 Keep the new cat in a separate room